vars1ty/HybridBar/WIDGETS.md

 Every widget **has** to contain an underscore (`_`) after the type, then you add the unique name for that widget.

+If you don't specify a name for the widget after `_`, a random UUID will be generated so that Hybrid can draw and identify it properly.

+**NOTE**: Widgets with the same name (regardless of type) aren't officially supported and may suffer from weird behavior.

 The `text` and `command` nested JSON keys are simply described as:
 - text: Raw Label Text
 - command: Optional bash command